 Molly Van Avery, with The Cornerstone Group

-A performance artist, educator and poet, Molly is focused on Lyndale Gardens, a new development in Richfield, a first-ring Minneapolis suburb.
+A performance artist, educator and poet, Molly spent two years with TCG, focusing on Lyndale Gardens, a new mixed use housing development in Richfield, a first-ring Minneapolis suburb.
 Formerly the site of a garden center, Lyndale Gardens will have housing, a co-op and a public plaza for the town.
-Molly’s work is to build community interest and input in the public space amenities and programming of Lyndale Gardens to reflect the diversity of Richfield.
-See her blog at http://www.tcgmn.com/blog/
+Molly’s work was to build community interest and input in the public space amenities and programming of Lyndale Gardens to reflect the growing diversity of Richfield.
+See her blog at tcgmn.com/blog/

 Heather Zinger works with photography, video, text and performance to bring awareness and understanding of issues that are often social or health related.
 In 2014-15, Zinger was an Artist Organizer with PartnerSHIP 4 Health (PS4H), an organization made up of community and public health partners in Becker, Clay, Otter Tail and Wilkin counties in West Central Minnesota to incorporate art into interaction and storytelling in the region about active living, healthy eating, tobacco cessation.
 During her time as Artist Organizer, Zinger created several projects, including Screen Free Week, which encouraged residents throughout the region pledge to engage in arts experiences as an alternative to spending time on their computers or watching television.
 Read more about her work with PartnerSHIP 4 Health in the article "Play with Your Food!
 (And Other Ways Artists Help With Health)" on Springboard's Creative Exchange.